FAQ about our German lessons

 13. My company pays for my German classes.
 Do you produce invoices?

 Yes, of course.
-Just let us know that you need an invoice and we are happy to email it to you.
+If you need an invoice, we are happy to email it to you.

 In response to COVID-19, we moved all our German classes to Zoom in mid-March to protect the safety of our clients.
-While some clients may have initially had their doubts about the effectiveness of remote language classes, student feedback has been almost unanimously positive, so much so that most of our clients say they prefer to have the classes from the comfort of their own home.
-However, of course we plan to offer in-person lessons again when it is safe to do so.
+While some clients may have initially had their doubts about the effectiveness of remote language classes, student feedback has been almost unanimously positive, so much so that most of our clients say they prefer to have the classes from the comfort of their own homes.
+Of course, we plan to offer in-person lessons again when it is safe to do so.